 Zeroday Brewing Company

 What’s a Zeroday?
 For through-hikers on multi-week or month treks, this is zero-miles day for relaxation and recovery.
-We say this is perfect for a traveler like yourself who’s slowed down by the rain and has a chance to sip and savor new flavors!
+We say this is perfect for a traveler like yourself who happens to be slowed down by the rain.
 Zeroday Brewing Company’s clean, balanced ales and lagers come with their own personalities and unique ingredients like Dolce Vita – a Chocolate Hazelnut Sweet Stout that likes Italian films and shoe shopping - or Mango Hab – a pale ale infused with mango and habañero that enjoys rollercoasters and jam bands.

 You might have already associated rainy days with movies, but we guarantee your usual viewing experience will be better at Midtown Cinema, Harrisburg’s independent art house theater.
 Showing indie and foreign films, it’s a callback to theaters of old while celebrating the art of film!